cwcyau/hdruk-roche-summer-school/README.md

 2. Have experience in biomedical or health data research,
 3. Possess mature and competent programming abilities in a modern environment,

-This summer school is unlikely to be suitable for those with **direct** research experience of spatial single-cell analysis.
+This summer school is unlikely to be suitable for those already with **direct** research experience of spatial single-cell analysis.

-Those who wish to apply for internships will need to be eligible to work in the UK, EU or Switzerland.
+If you wish to apply for internships, you will need to be eligible to work in the UK, EU or Switzerland.

 ## Event Information